 Easter biscuits are quick and easy to make, and a delicious traditional seasonal treat.
 They can be eaten straight from the oven or stored in an airtight container for a few days.

-They could make a great home-made Easter present too, wrapped in some clear plastic with a ribbon tied around, for a change from the traditional chocolate Easter eggs.
+They could make a great home-made Easter present too, wrapped up in pretty wax wraps, or in an airtight container, and tied with a ribbon, for a change from the traditional chocolate Easter eggs.

 This simple recipe guides you through making Easter biscuits step-by-step.

 - 8 oz (200 g) butter, at room temperature

 - 1 egg, large

 - 14 oz (400 g) plain white flour